 Solar Richmond is a 501(c)(3) nonprofit organization founded in 2006 in Richmond, California.
 Our mission is to catalyze transformative change that deepens the connection between people, place, and planet.
 We work to foster healthier, safer, and more sustainable communities, breaking down barriers of race and class as we promote the green economy.

-Solar Richmond offers free solar training, staffing services leading to temporary and permanent employment, and green business ownership opportunities for low income and under-employed residents.
+Solar Richmond offers free solar training, and green business ownership opportunities for low income and under-employed residents.
 Serving as a solar and green-jobs advocate, we work with our partners to promote solar and inclusive green economic development in Richmond and the Bay Area.